Important Web Sites

 Fax: (435) 283-7134

-This section of the catalog contains important information for Reservists, Veterans, National Guard, and Dependents of Veterans attending Snow College on the G. I. Bill.
+This section of the catalog contains important information for Reservists, Veterans, National Guard, and Dependents of Veterans attending Snow College while receiving Veteran's Benefits.
 Students needing to find out if they are eligible for benefits should call: 1-888-442-4551.
 The Veterans Administration (VA) and the State Approving Agency (SAA), state their requirements regarding satisfactory progress, conduct, and enrollment of veterans and dependents who receive educational benefits under the provision of Title 38, United States Code (USC).
 The following explanations outline these requirements as they apply to students at Snow College.

 There are now very strict deadlines for tuition assistance.
 Give yourself a month lead time before the 1st day of classes.

-The following are important web sites containing information and resources for those seeking Veterans Benefits: Veterans Administration (Application forms and online processes are available for download on this site.) www.gibill.va.gov.
-Army National Guard Educational Benefits (Federal Tuition Assistance, Participant must have a virtual army account and password, all tuition assistance is now done electronically, there are no paper applications.) www.goarmyed.com.
+The following web site contains information and resources for those seeking Veterans Benefits: Veterans Administration (Application forms and online processes are available for download on this site.) www.gibill.va.gov.

 Monthly Verification of Enrollment: 1-877-823-2378 Veterans Administration - Muskogee, Oklahoma: 1-888-442-4551